A strong partnership

 The security dimension, with an emphasis on the military component, remains a representative example of the solidity and depth of the cooperation between Romania and the U.S..
 This chapter of excellence of the U.S.-Romania Strategic Partnership is translated into:

 - The set-up on Romanian territory (at the military base in Deveselu) of certain components of the U.S. missile defense system in Europe, Aegis Ashore, subsequently transferred, in 2016, under the command and control of NATO.
+(Photo: Initializing by the heads of the two negotiation delegations, Ellen Tauscher and Bogdan Aurescu, on June 6, 2011, at Washington, of the text of the Agreement between Romania and the United States of America on the location of the ballistic missile defense system of the USA in Romania)

 - The commitment to strengthen U.S. military posture at the Black Sea, reconfirmed by the inclusion, in the National Defense Authorization Act of 2021, of a provision regarding $130.5 million for construction and procurement activities at Câmpia Turzii Air Base, as well as by the presence, on a permanent rotational basis, of U.S. military in Romania, at the Mihail Kogălniceanu base.
 The recent announcement of U.S. President Joe Biden, at the NATO Summit in Madrid (June 29, 2022) on increasing the U.S. presence in Romania, by deploying an additional rotational brigade combat team, strongly reaffirmed the relevance and profound commitment of the US towards Romania and towards the region.
 In the same vein, Romania has launched procedures to modernize the Mihail Kogălniceanu base, meant to support its expansion and to accommodate an additional number of NATO and U.S. forces.